hyegibang/FinalProject_2018/Proposal.md

 ## Project Schedule
 Within the first two weeks, we wish to have a working MVP.
 Since we are merging our Software Design project with our Project and Market project, we wish to have a feasible MVP to present to people as soon as possible.
 By the fourth week, we hope to have a perfect MVP.
 However, based on the feedbacks we receive from both classes, we would refine our project.
 By week six, we hope to have our stretch goal accomplished.
 ## Collaboration plan
 We wil work on seperate parts of the project so that we would not face any merge conflicts but have a regular meeting.
+"Grab and Go"

 ## Biggest Risks
 Developing an app and getting our user interface to work in a nice user-friendly and intuitive manner.